Articles

 Alternating failures can also invite problems from random shocks that leave equipment out of order.
 Such failures are also difficult to diagnose because the actual cause of failure is in fact, lack of ground testing.
 For instance, when random shocks were experienced in the shower area of a fire station, extensive testing revealed that a part of the structure was operating like a capacitor.
 This happened because of static electricity buildup and without adequate grounding and bonding; the electricity was discharged through an individual.
 This problem was intermittent as the energy buildup took time to reach to a discharge point.
 However, these micro-shocks are rarely dangerous and can be a common-place in HV substations (132kV-400kV) where the impressed voltages in steady-state are so high that any resistance in joints (no matter how small) sets up the micro-shock.
 But, all of this could have easily been avoided with regular electrical maintenance.

-Types of Ground Testing and Their Uses
+Types of Ground testing and Their Uses

 Ground testers can be classified into two main categories: clamp testers and multi-pole ground testers.
 These testers actually inject a small (20-50mA) signal current at a given voltage and then measure the returning voltage.
-Then they apply ‘Ohm’s to convert the voltage registered into a resistance value to display.
+Then, they apply ‘Ohm’s to convert the voltage registered into a resistance value to display.
 These testers can be safely employed for taking different measurements including:

 • Insulation resistance